denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 practices, values, customs, and institutions?
 Things look much messier in this regard.
 Rather than adhering to one uniform set of rules, Reddit is divided into "areas of interest," or colloquially, "subreddits."
-These spheres of activity are often quite distinct from each other: some post strict guidelines for content submission, others moderate discussion, and yet others take more of a laissez-faire approach.
+These spheres of activity are often quite distinct from one another: some post strict guidelines for content submission, others moderate discussion, and yet others take more of a laissez-faire approach.